lee-lindley/vim_plsql_syntax/README.md

 ## Original PL/SQL syntax file with *lee.vim* color file

 Notice the distinction between some SQL keywords and others.
-Also note some parsing is broken, in particular the q-quote operator (q'!text!').
+Also note some parsing is broken, in particular the Q-quote operator (q'!text!').

 | Screenshots - 2 |
 |:--:|